svspire/emotiq-archive/src/gossip/docs/gossip-doc.md

 How does a gossip-node receive a message?
-The toplevel function is
-\#'gossip-dispatcher, which is where the receiving process begins.
+The toplevel function is `#'gossip-dispatcher`, which is where the receiving process begins.
 The actor attached to the node runs this function whenever it sees a new message on its queue. [[actually the dispatch function is a lambda wrapped around `#'gossip-dispatcher`, and for clarity that should probably be replaced by an